lypiut/WhereAmI/README.md

 //Request the current location WhereAmI.sharedInstance.whereAmI({ (location) -> Void in

         //Use the location data
-    }, locationRefusedHandler: {(locationIsAuthorized) -> Void in
+    }, locationRefusedHandler: {() -> Void in

-        if (!locationIsAuthorized) {
-            //The location authorization has been refused
+        //The location authorization has been refused });
-        }
-});
 ```